binhphanhai/frontend-system-design/docs/react-interview/02-react-landscape-history.md

 # Landscape and History of React

-*A overview of React's evolution, from its Facebook origins to its current dominance as a versatile, battle-tested library with a vast ecosystem of tools and innovations*
+_A overview of React's evolution, from its Facebook origins to its current dominance as a versatile, battle-tested library with a vast ecosystem of tools and innovations_

----

 ---